 Highly ranked.
 Good reputation.
 Promising future.

-By joining our faculty you can play a part in our - and our students’ - success.
-Our students are as ambitious as we are, and we’re always looking for people who want to help shape the next generation of leaders.
+Play your part in our - and our students’ - success.
+Our students are as ambitious as we are, and we’re looking for people who want to help shape the next generation of leaders.
 This year we’ve achieved top five positions in the UK for Business, Management and Marketing, and Accounting and Finance, in The Times and The Sunday Times University Guide 2024.

 Our faculty are known for the impact of their research.
 They publish in leading journals.
 But this impact is also felt outside of academia, creating change in policy and practice.